spryker/spryker-docs/_drafts/oryx/packages.md

 ### Template packages

 The template layer contains packages that can be used as quick starters for demos and projects.
-Templated packages do follow semantic versioning and will deliver on the promise of upgradability, but are fairly opinionated as they mainly serve to get up to speed fast with a standard frontend application.
+Templated packages do follow semantic versioning and will deliver on the promise of upgradability.
+Some packages in the template layer (e.g. presets) are fairly opinionated and might not be used inside your final setup.
+Their main purpose is to get you up fast with a standard frontend application.

 | Packages                                                       | Location                    |
 | -------------------------------------------------------------- | --------------------------- |